LDubya/OpenKeyNav/README.md

-`Shift+Up` follows the authored heading outline to the nearest preceding heading with a lower rank number and enters its first target. `Shift+Down` reverses that
+`Shift+Up` follows the authored heading outline to the nearest preceding heading with a lower rank number and enters its first target. `Shift+Down` reverses that progression by entering the closest available deeper authored rank, including across skipped ranks.
+From a region not associated with a heading, `Shift+Down` enters from the shallowest authored level present and `Shift+Up` enters from the deepest.
+Neither command derives a rank from DOM or landmark nesting.
-progression: H1–H5 can enter the first following H(n+1).

 While the mode is active, its keylabels show the structural destinations available from the current focus: `⇧←` / `⇧→` for lateral movement and `⇧↑` / `⇧↓` for broaden/narrow, `⌥⇧⇥` / `⌥⇥` for context starts, plus `⇧⇥` / `⇥` for the previous and next native Tab destinations.
-The focused native control also shows `↵` and/or `⎵` when Enter and/or Space provide its standard activation.
+The focused native control or focusable ARIA widget shows `↵` when Enter is its preferred activation key.
+This includes correctly authored custom buttons; the application remains responsible for implementing their Enter and Space behavior.
+OpenKeyNav shows `⎵` only for controls, such as checkboxes and radio buttons, where Space is the sole standard activation key.
 These visual hints use the existing keylabel creation and positioning system; they do not intercept native Tab or activation behavior.
 When ordinary Tab or Shift+Tab already reaches a structural destination, that target shows only the